 To help keep the server secure, each user's password is encrypted, and the stronger the encryption method, the more secure the server is.
 Starting with MySQL Server 5.6, MySQL offers a new encryption algorithm that performs authentication using SHA-256 password hashing.
-This is stronger encryption than that available with native authentication (the standard encryption method).
+This is stronger encryption than that available with native authentication.